abhishekakumar/machinelearning/README.md

 ![Accuracy versus Number of Clusters](http://i.imgur.com/DCgoqJg.png)

 ### Testing
 Data from all our datasets under consideration in divided into training and testing, ranging from 10% training / 90% testing to 50% training / 50% testing.
 After fitting the model onto the training set, we compare the prediced class labels from the test set to the actual class labels.
 The Misclassification Error:

 ![Kmeans misclassification error](http://i.imgur.com/DCgoqJg.png)

 # Testing Methodology

+# Data sets

+## Breast Cancer Wisconsin (Original)

+We are using the breast-cancer-wisconsin.data file as our training data.
+The following are the features present in this dataset, id, thickness, cell_size, cell_shape, adhesion, single_cell_size, nuclei, chromatin, nucleoli, mitoses, class.
+Since this data set has some missing values in the nuclei column, we replace those missing values by the mean of the column.

+## Optical recognition of handwritten digits – original

+As part of this dataset, we are using the optdigits.tra.txt as our training data file.
+The first 64 column vectors are used as the X values, while the last column is used as the concept class.

+## Forest type mapping

+We are using the training.csv file as the training data file.
+Since the concept classes in this data set are alphabets, we map them to numeric values, 0,1,2,3 in the numeric_class.py file.
+Moreover, there is wide variation in the range of the data for the different features in this data set.
+While some features have values ranging from the lower negative to high positives, other features just have higher positive values, with no negative values.
+So, prior to using the data to train the SVM and Random Forest classifiers, we normalize it using the equation x_norm = (x – mean(column)) / (max(column) – min (column)).
+Doing so, the accuracy increases from lower 40’s to high 90’s.